Traveling legally to Cuba

 - Public Performances, Clinics, Workshops, Athletic Competitions and Exhibitions

 - Activities of Private Foundations, Research or Educational Institutes

 - Exportation, Importation, or Transmission of Informational Materials

 Ordinary tourism remains prohibited under the current regulations.

 Our tours are legal under the Support for the Cuban People category

 PlazaCUBA is the leading expert in cultural travel to Cuba and we have taken thousands of travelers to the island since the year 2000.
-All current PlazaCUBA tours meet the requirements for legal travel under Support for the Cuban People.
-We are authorized to take any American to Cuba on one of our tours because our itineraries are fully compliant with the OFAC guidelines for this category.
+All PlazaCUBA tours meet the requirements for legal travel under Support for the Cuban People.
+You can be authorized to travel to Cuba on an itinerary that’s fully compliant with the OFAC guidelines for this category.

 Our programs are open to all Americans, as well as travelers from other countries.

 Support for the Cuban People General License Category §515.574 is for American travelers that have a full-time schedule of activities that support Cubans and independent businesses, and create meaningful interaction between the traveler and individuals in Cuba.
 Per the regulations, all travelers in this category are required to provide support to the Cuban people and promote independent activity intended to strengthen civil society in Cuba.